 Established in 2012, AgriBank is a commercial bank based in Luqa.
 The bank provides finance lease and hire-purchase agreements to customers within the United Kingdom’s agricultural sector while operating solely through an online platform.
 AgriBank plc obtains its funding through retail deposits, wholesale funding, bonds, and equity.

-Banif Bank was founded in 2008 and is based in Gzira.
+BNF Bank (formerly Banif Bank) was founded in 2007 and is based in Gzira.
 The bank operates 12 branches across the Maltese Islands and also manages three Corporate and Business Banking Centers, along with a local trading room.
 Its majority shareholder is Al Faisal International for Investment Malta Limited, a subsidiary of Al Faisal Holding Group, one of Qatar’s largest private diversified industry groups.

 Founded in 2010, FCM Bank specializes in savings and fixed-term deposit products.
 Headquartered in St. Julians, the bank operates online and manages only one branch in Malta.

 Total assets: EUR 115.0 million (2020)